muratcan-yuksel/articles/web3/freecodecamp/blog-posts/storageFactory.md

 Now, with ` SimpleStorage[] public simpleStorageArray;` we create a public array named simpleStorage (minuscule) with the type of SimpleStorage (majuscule) contract that we've just imported.
 So, this array will contain only and only SimpleStorage contracts.
 Cool, right?

-The public function `createSimpleStorageCntract` does two things: In the first line, it creates a variable called `simpleStorage` (minuscule) with the type of `SimpleStorage` (majuscule) contract.
+The public function `createSimpleStorageContract` does two things: In the first line, it creates a variable called `simpleStorage` (minuscule) with the type of `SimpleStorage` (majuscule) contract.
 It does this with the `new` keyword.
 When Solidity sees the 'new' keyword here in this context, it says "aha!
 We're going to deploy a new SimpleStorage contract."
 In the second line, it pushes this new contract into the `simpleStorageArray` array.

 The function `sfStore` ("sf" stands for "storageFactory") takes two uin256 parameters: the index of the contract just created and pushed into the array, and the favorite number that was in the `simpleStorage` contract.